colstrom/dice-as-a-service/README.md

 ----------------------

 Roll a number of dice with a number of sides.
-Allow a user to set dice or sides interactively.
+Allow a user to set dice or sides interactively or with arguments.

 Requirements
 ------------